csci0467-f24/web-cs467-f24/content/tutorials/tutorial01-color.md

 Use `lerpColor` to figure out the color for each `rect` based on the percentage of the distance across the canvas.

-Run this -- you should have a nice band that fades from red to blue.
+Run this -- you should have a nice band that fades from red to green.

 ### Part 3: Draw the HSB band